ibm-cloud-docs/account/iam-userinv.md

 {: #accepting-invitations-ui}
 {: ui}

 If the invited user is already a member of {{site.data.keyword.cloud_notm}}, they receive an invitation link in their notifications and by email.
 On the [Notifications page](https://cloud.ibm.com/user/notifications){: external}, users can use the search field to locate an invitation or filter by the notification type called `account`.
-For more information, see [Managing invitation notifications](/docs/account?topic=account-email-prefs#invite-notifications) and [Viewing notifications](/docs/get-support?topic=get-support-viewing-notifications) and [Viewing notifications](/docs/get-support?topic=get-support-viewing-notifications).
+For more information, see [Managing invitation notifications](/docs/account?topic=account-email-prefs#invite-notifications) and [Viewing notifications](/docs/get-support?topic=get-support-viewing-notifications).

 ## Accepting invitations by using the CLI
 {: #cli-accepting}